Feast of Unleavened Bread

 Rom 12:6 Now there are a variety of gifts corresponding to the grace that is given to us.
 There is that of prophecy, according to the measure of his faith;

-Rom 12:7 There is that of ministry, it is for that one in his service; and there is that of a teacher, used in his teaching;
+Rom 12:7 There is that of service, it is for that one in his service; and there is that of a teacher, used in his teaching;

 Rom 12:8 There is that of comforter, used in his comforting; and giving, used with generosity; and a main leader, used with diligence; and that of a caregiver, used with cheerfulness.